avaneev/prvhash/README.md

 obvious that in this case the function becomes completely irreversible:
 `Seed /= lcg` is incalculable when `lcg` is equal to 0.
-With external entropy injections or when PRNG is used in the arrangement outlined above (XOR of two distant hash words), with many hash words in the system, the detection of self-starting sequence becomes improbable.
+With external entropy injections or when PRNG is used in the arrangement outlined above (XOR of two distant hash words), with many hash words in the system, and when hash words are non-zero, the detection of self-starting sequence becomes improbable.
 Admittedly, the existence of such self-starting sequence is one of the most questionable aspects of this PRNG system.
 On the other hand, the self-starting sequence can be avoided by adding any non-zero random value to `lcg` the moment `lcg` reaches zero state, or injecting a message entropy via `Seed`.
 According to `PractRand` tests, both approaches are good solutions to this nuance; moreover, they are structurally correct (both `Seed` and `lcg` can accept external entropy).

-While `lcg`, `Seed`, and `Hash` variables are best initialized with good entropy source (structurally, they can accept just about any entropy quality), the message can be sparsely-random: even an increasing counter with prime period can be considered as having a suitable sparse entropy.
+While `lcg`, `Seed`, and `Hash` variables are best initialized with good entropy source (however, structurally, they can accept just about any entropy quality), the message can be sparsely-random: even an increasing counter with prime period can be considered as having a suitable sparse entropy.

 Since both internal variables (`Seed` and `lcg`) interact with the output only indirectly (XOR operation with further truncated multiplication), the